meteotest/urban-heat-API-docs/README.md

 ## Changelog

-### API Version 1.0 <!-- omit in toc -->
+### API Version 2 <!-- omit in toc -->

-This is the first version of the Smart Urban Heat Map API published on 09.10.2023.
+This is the second version of the Smart Urban Heat Map API published on 18.06.2024.

 **Remark**: In the initial version, the GeoJSON end point `/stations` (now called `/latest`) returned the lat/lon coordinates in the wrong order (`[lat, lon]` rather than `[lon, lat]`).